junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Something is always wrong, as they often say, with them being Winchesters.
 But this feels... not really *wrong* wrong, but *off*.

 "I don't know how to tell you, Sammy, it's like my hair is in the wrong direction, or... or spider sense gets triggered or something."
 Dean is a little irritated, hands flying everywhere trying vainly to compensate for the lack of accurate words.
 "My gut says so, okay?
-And I know better than ignoring a hunter's intuition.
+And I know better than ignoring a hunter's instin.
 Something is definitely off but I don't know what."

 Sam presses his palms on the forehead.
 They shouldn't have this conversation before they even have their first cup of coffee of the day.
 And this definitely shouldn't be how the second day after saving the universe starts.
 But here they are.